 Sec.
 1371-4.
-In evaluating a request for a Certificate of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's character-defining features.
+In evaluating a request for a Certificate of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's Character-Defining Features.
 The Cultural Heritage Board or its designee may consider modifications to the proposed scope of work as may be offered by the applicant during the evaluation.
 Using the Secretary of the Interior's Standards as a guide, the Cultural Heritage Board or its designee shall approve a Certificate of Appropriateness for any proposed work on the site if one of the following standards can be met:

 - a.
 The proposed work will neither reduce the significant architectural features nor reduce the character of historical, architectural, or aesthetic interest or value of the site. - b.
 In the case of construction of a new improvement, addition, building, or structure, or object upon the site, the use and exterior of such construction will not reduce the integrity of the site. - c.
-If the request for a Certificate of Appropriateness involves a non-designated site and the proposed work would not prevent the potential future designation of the site. - d.
+The denial of a Certificate of Appropriateness will deprive the owner of the property of all reasonable use of or economic return on the property. - d.
+If the request for a Certificate of Appropriateness involves a non-designated site and the proposed work would not prevent the potential future designation of the site. - e.
 If the applicant presents facts and clear evidence, as described below, demonstrating that failure to approve the request for a Certificate of Appropriateness will cause a hardship because of conditions peculiar to the structure or other feature involved, or damage to the property owner is unreasonable in comparison to the benefit conferred to the community, the Cultural Heritage Board may approve the Certificate of Appropriateness.
 The Cultural Heritage Board is authorized to request that the applicant furnish additional information, documentation, and expert testimony, the cost of which shall be paid by the applicant, to be considered by the Cultural Heritage Board as it may require for its related findings.
-In determining whether a hardship exists, the Cultural Heritage Board shall consider evidence that demonstrates any of the following: - 1.
-Denial of the application will deprive the owner of the property of all reasonable use of or economic return on the property; - 2.
-Denial of the application will diminish the value of the subject
+In determining whether a hardship exists, the Cultural Heritage Board shall consider evidence that demonstrates any of the following:

-- property so as to leave substantially no value; - 3.
-Sale or rental of the property is impractical, when compared to the cost of holding such property for uses permitted in this zone; - 4.
-An adaptive reuse study has been conducted and found that utilization of the property for lawful purposes is prohibited or impractical; - 5.
-Denial of the application would damage the owner of the property unreasonably in comparison to the benefit conferred on the community; or - 6.
-All means involving County-sponsored incentives have been explored to relieve possible economic disincentives. - e.
+- 1. Denial of the application will diminish the value of the subject property so as to leave substantially no value; - 2.
+Sale or rental of the property is impractical, when compared to the cost of holding such property for uses permitted in this zone: - An adaptive reuse study has been conducted and found that utilization of the property for lawful purposes is prohibited or impractical; - 4.
+Denial of the application would damage the owner of the property unreasonably in comparison to the benefit conferred on the community; or - 5.
+All means involving County-sponsored incentives have been explored to relieve possible economic disincentives. - f.
 In the event that issuance of a Certificate of Appropriateness is required by State or federal law.